Achievable logoAchievable logo

 Saucer bottom formation

-If a chartist identified this as the beginning stage of a saucer bottom formation, they could make a quick profit by going long (buying) the stock at this point:
+If a chartist correctly identifies this as the beginning of a saucer bottom formation, they might try to profit by going long (buying) the stock at this point:

 Saucer bottom formation

-If you were to flip the previous stock charts upside down, you’d have a saucer top formation.
-It looks like this:
+If you flip the previous charts upside down, you get a saucer top formation:

 Saucer top formation